Het microbioom: de rol van je darmflora voor je gezondheid en welzijn - Insentials

 There are also specific bacteria that monitor the permeability of the gut barrier.
 This is essential to prevent pathogens from entering.
 In this way, harmful microbes are kept out of the bloodstream, allowing the immune system to respond to threats in time.
 Supporting a healthy gut flora can therefore contribute to a robust immune system and the prevention of infections.
 [7]

 An imbalance in the gut microbiome, also known as dysbiosis, can lead to disrupted immunity.
 Such an imbalance occurs when there's an uneven distribution of microorganisms in the gut.
-Factors that can contribute to this include a diet low in fiber, excessive use of antibiotics, or chronic stress.
+Factors that can contribute to this include a diet low in fiber, high consumption of sugary products such as soft drinks, excessive use of antibiotics, chronic stress, smoking, or being overweight.

 The connection between the gut microbiome and the brain is a fascinating and complex area of research.
 Communication between these two organs occurs through a network known as the gut-brain axis.